How to create a vegan menu for your restaurant and attract more guests.

 - Educate your colleagues about veganism.
 It is not very guest friendly when someone has enjoyed a vegan dish and orders a cappuccino with oat milk to serve them a butter cookie with the coffee.
 Also don’t think of it as not being guest friendly if you do not have a vegan alternative to provide with the coffee.
 Vegans find it worse when you serve it and then when they don’t finish it you throw the cookie in the bin.
 Then it is again animal waste for nothing.

-- Be creative!
+- So how to create a vegan menu?
+First of all – be creative!
 Don’t do what other cafes and restaurants in your area are doing.
 The amount of vegan options has increased significantly since the day I turned vegan.
 It is a lot easier for me to enjoy a vegan meal in cafes and restaurants.
 However, Dutch chefs often think vegans really like hummus or vegan burgers.
 So obviously, when I see a cafe with original plant-based offerings, I know where to spend my money.

 - Change your vegan menu every now and then.
 Vegans do not have the luxury to try every restaurant in the city like meat-eaters.
 They often only have a small number of restaurants to choose from.
 For this reason, make sure that you keep them enticed by updating your offerings.
 Maybe a different vegan menu every month?
 Vegans are loyal, and if they like your food, they will definitely come back.